Ryoto-Kato/FaceReconstructionProject-Cpp/README.md

       ./tools/[id1]_neutral_with_expression_from_[id2]_smile.png
         (face reenactment result by transferring expression from id2 and applying on the id1 face)

-You will get the result of a rendered image like following.
+You will get the result of a rendered image like the following.

 ![](./images/result_example.png)

-From left-handside, Input RGB image with selected expression, Geometric error visualization, and rendering result of optimized face mesh on top of RGB input.
+From the left-hand side, Input RGB image with selected expression, Geometric error visualization, and rendering result of optimized face mesh on top of RGB input.

-## Entire pipeline
+## Entire Pipeline
 - How to run with shell scripts

       tools
       zsh/bash batch_process.sh

-By modifying the loop range or sprecifying the input data indices, you can run the face model parameter optimization over multiple inputs via the command line.
+By modifying the loop range or specifying the input data indices, you can run the face model parameter optimization over multiple inputs via the command line.

 # Contributors
     Ryoto	Kato